chitrakrishnan/RubyWebScraper/README.md

 3) scraper_menu.rb – containing the code for an interactive Menu program that would make use of the scraper source code
 4) scraper_test.rb – This is the test program that a user would run

-Disclaimer: This is a personal project for which I collected publicly available data.
+Disclaimer: This is a personal practice project for which I collected publicly available data.
 This tool is not intended for public use.